Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 Finally, I made it to Liege, the off-the-beaten-track town in Belgium’s Far Eastern city.

-Indeed as Liege is still not included in most Belgian itineraries, I selected a few of my favorite things to do in Liege, Belgium.
+Indeed, as Liege is still not included in most Belgian itineraries, I selected a few of my favorite things to do in Liege, Belgium.

-This blog is supported by you, dear reader.
-If you purchase through a link, I earn a small commission.
+You, dear reader, support this blog.
+When you purchase through a link, I may earn a small commission.
 As an Amazon Affiliate, I earn from qualifying purchases.

 What should you call Liège, Belgium?